USA Banner

 Safe Streets and Roads for All Program

 The Safe Streets and Roads for All (SS4A), Tribal Transportation Program (TTP), and Tribal Transportation Program Safety Fund (TTPSF) are three complementary USDOT programs that are available to Tribes for projects that reduce fatalities and injuries on roadway facilities.
-A comparison of these programs and guidance on frequently asked questions about funding a project using grants from multiple of these sources is available here.
+A comparison of these programs and guidance on frequently asked questions about funding a project using complimentary grants from these sources is available here.
 Additional detail can be found in the applicable Notices of Funding Opportunities (NOFO).

 Additional Information